CDs vs Savings Accounts Compared

 3. Good Ways to Save Money

-You know that saying: Out of sight, out of mind.
+You know the saying: Out of sight, out of mind.
 By putting money into a CD or savings account, you may find it easier to save money and resist the temptation to spend it.
-Once it’s deposited, you know you can’t touch it without paying a penalty.

 Of course, there are some key differences between these accounts worth understanding.
 Knowing these points could help you decide between a high-yield savings account vs. a CD.

-With a CD, you can’t remove your money until the date of maturity without being fined.
-With a savings account, you can usually make up to six withdrawals a month or even unlimited withdrawals.
+With a CD, you can’t remove your money until the date of maturity without being penalized.
+With a high-yield savings account and traditional ones as well, you can usually make either up to six withdrawals a month or unlimited withdrawals.
+(Check with your financial institution for specifics.)

-When to Use a CD Instead of a Savings Account
+When to Use a CD Instead of an HYSA Savings Account

-For instance, let’s say you got a bonus at work (lucky you!) and aren’t quite sure what you want to do with it, but you do know you don’t want to fritter it away.
-Putting it in a CD will keep it safe and earning interest while you decide how you might want to use it in the future.
+For instance, say you got a bonus at work and aren’t quite sure what you want to do with it.
+Putting it in a CD will keep it safe and earning interest while you decide how you might want to use it.

-When to Use a Savings Account instead of a CD
+When to Use an HYSA Savings Account Instead of a CD

 How to Open a CD

-Both banks and credit unions offer CDs.
-To open a CD, you can choose a financial institution to open your CD at, pick the type and term of CD you want, and then decide how often you want to collect your interest payments (monthly or annually).
+To open a CD, you can choose a financial institution, and pick the type and term of CD you want.
+This can mean deciding between a no-penalty or traditional CD.
+You’ll also determine how often you want to collect your interest payments (say, monthly or when the CD matures, meaning when it reaches the end of its term).

-The final step will be to fund the CD: That happens by transferring the money online, via a phone transfer, or by mailing a check.
+The final step will be to fund the CD: That happens by transferring the money online, via a phone transfer, handing over cash if you’re at a branch, or by using a check.

 Recommended: Different Types of High-Interest Accounts to Know